srad/vue-components/readme.md

 Features:

-1. If you define axios libraray globally as `http` you can use automatic CRUD.
+1. CRUD button with proper route redirects for vue.
-1. Automatic pagination with button.
+1. Automatic pagination with automatic button activation/deactivation.
-1. Out of the box support for sorting, if you respond to to the GET query parameters (see example).
+1. Out of the box support for sorting, if you respond to the GET query parameters (see example).
 1. Support for column filters (generate a new GET query based on the `columns` declaraction).
 1. An optional callback `row-mapper` can alter the server response, i.e. to format dates.
 1. The default class declarations are for Bootstrap 4, could also be improved by making optional props.
 1. You can provide a CSRF token (see example).
 1. You can provide and format the REST URLs in `/:route/:style`.

-This object is query for the GET query, the sever can appropriate react to them:
+This object is queried on the GET request, the sever can appropriate react to them:

 ```
 const query = {